-Frequent use of moisturizer, especially after bathing;
+- Frequent use of moisturizer, especially after bathing;

-Taking bath in warm water by using a mild soap.
+- Taking bath in warm water by using a mild soap.

-Keeping a distance from known irritants, such as, soaps, perfumes, detergents, environmental irritants, etc.
+- Keeping a distance from known irritants, such as, soaps, perfumes, detergents, environmental irritants, etc.

-Wearing loose fitting cloths.
+- Wearing loose-fitting cloths.

-Avoiding food that can cause allergy.
+- Avoiding food that can cause allergy.

-Practicing good hygiene even if you are not suffering from eczema.
+- Practicing good hygiene even if you are not suffering from eczema.

-Precautions in the Treatment of Eczema
+Precautions During the Treatment of Eczema

 Keeping the skin well-hydrated by using such creams or ointments which have low water and high oil content, is an important part of treatment.
 It is strongly recommended to use emollient creams like petrolatum-based creams, to the body immediately after a lukewarm bath.
-Sometimes, corticosteroid creams are prescribed in order to decrease the inflammatory reaction in the skin.
+Sometimes, corticosteroid creams are prescribed to decrease the inflammatory reaction in the skin.
 Depending upon the severity of symptoms, these creams may be mild, medium or high-potency.

 Always take care of your diet and include balanced food and drink milk.
 Milk has many nutrients and rich in calcium, phosphorous.

 In some cases, patients can be prescribed short course of oral corticosteroids, like prednisone to control the acute outbreak of eczema.
 However, their prolonged use is discouraged as it can lead to some harmful effects.
 Sometimes, the oral immune suppressant drug cyclosporine is also used for treating eczema.
 Ultraviolet light therapy can be another method for treating eczema.